-- a) Any Member may appoint a proxy to attend and vote at a general meeting on that Member's behalf and may direct the proxy to vote either for or against each or any resolution.
+- a) that Member's behalf and may direct the proxy to vote either for or against each or any resolution.
 A proxy need not be a Member of the Association. - b) The instrument appointing a proxy (and a copy of the power of attorney, if any, under which it is signed) must be deposited at the Office, or at such other place as is specified for that purpose in the notice convening the meeting, not less than 48 hours before the time for holding the meeting or adjourned meeting or poll at which the person named in the instrument proposes to vote.